schatzlab/biomedicalresearch2021/assignments/assignment5/README.md

 - Question 2c.
 Do the same sampling experiment but sample 50000 rows each time.
 Again plot the mean vs. variance.

 - Question 2d.
 Is the variance greater in (a), (b), or (c)?
 What is the relationship between mean abundance and variance?
 Why?
+How does the mean computed in each subsample compare to the true distribution in the full file?

 #### Question 3.
 Differential Expression [20 pts]